 The main difference is that large breed puppy food has less calories as compared to regular puppy food to support their slower growing large breed needs.

 This is because larger breeds are not considered adult dogs until they are 18-24 months old, explains pet nutritionist Mark Finke, PhD.

-“The goal is to allow the connective tissue, muscle and bones to grow in proportion with the rest of the puppy.”
+“The goal of their slower growth is to allow the connective tissue, muscle and bones to grow in proportion with the rest of the puppy.”
 Finke cautions that “puppy fat” is a misnomer.
 “Puppy fat is not always cute because in terms of your puppy’s overall health, if they put on too much fat, they are putting extra stress on developing joints and bones which can be detrimental in the long term, especially for large breed dogs that are more predisposed naturally to joint concerns.”
 This means that the best way to help your large breed puppy grow into a healthy adult is to feed them a diet that will help them grow more slowly over a longer period of time.

 What are some recommended large breed puppy foods?

-Once a puppy is around 8 weeks old, we recommend starting your large breed puppy on a high-quality, natural diet that’s specifically formulated to meet their unique nutritional needs.
+Once a puppy is around 8 weeks old, we recommend starting your large breed puppy on a high-quality, natural diet that’s scientifically proven to meet their unique nutritional needs.

 One great option is the Wellness CORE Large Breed Puppy Deboned Chicken, Chicken and Turkey Meal dry food recipe.
 This recipe, like all Wellness complete and balanced recipes support not only healthy growth for puppies but also lets pet parents discover the 5 Signs of Wellbeing.
 It includes DHA from salmon oil to support healthy brain development, and guaranteed levels of calcium and phosphorus for bone, tooth and muscle development.
 The diet is fortified with vitamins and minerals to support a healthy immune system and is high in protein to ensure your large breed puppy has everything it needs to thrive.

 Wellness Pet Foods are recommended by Veterinarians* and these large breed puppy recipes from our CORE and Complete Health sub brands are formulated by taking into consideration the longer growth period of large breed puppies to allow every large breed pup to get all the nutrients they need for a life of wellbeing.
 As a well-balanced diet includes the vitamins and minerals a growing puppy needs, so there is no need to add supplements like calcium or minerals.
-“In fact, doing so can be harmful,” warns Finke.
+“In fact, doing so can be harmful,” warns Dr Finke.
 “Giving a puppy too much calcium can interfere with the absorption of other important nutrients such as zinc and copper and could actually cause a nutritional deficiency.
 Copper is important for cartilage growth and zinc for bone formation,” he explains.

 Feeding your large breed puppy the right amounts

 When it comes to a feeding regimen, never just fill a food bowl and let a puppy graze.
 Instead, start your puppy off right by introducing a schedule of controlled feeding amounts as detailed in the feeding guidelines on the packaging.
 “The recommended feeding guide on the bag asks questions such as how old is your puppy and how heavy is your puppy in order to gauge feeding amount.
 It’s a good idea to re-check every two months,” suggests Wellness veterinarian Dr. Danielle Bernal.
 “It’s a guideline, and every dog is different.
-Use your eye— if you think your puppy is gaining too much weight, reduce the amount by 10 percent and continue to monitor their body condition to avoid unwanted weight gain.”
+Use your eye— if you think your puppy is gaining too much weight, reduce the total feeding amount by 10 percent and continue to monitor their body condition to avoid unwanted weight gain.”